lavanet/lava/x/rewards/README.md

 ### Rewards Pools

-In Cosmos-SDK chains, validator get rewards for creating blocks by the Cosmos' distribution module.
-Each new block new tokens are minted and distributed to all eligible accounts for the new block creation.

-In Lava, the Cosmos validators reward distribution mechanism remains as is, but the source of the tokens comes from the rewards module (and not the mint module).
-The rewards module uses two types of pools to manage rewards for the validators and providers: allocation pools and distribution pools.
+The rewards module is responsible on distributing rewards for validators that create new blocks, and providers that provide RPC service for their consumers.

+To manage the rewards, the module uses two rewards pools: allocation pools and distribution pools.
+Note that there are two allocation pools and two distribution pools to manage the validators and providers rewards independently.

 The allocation pools get some of the treasury account's tokens and hold onto it.
-Once a month, the allocation pools transfer some of its funds to the distribution pools.
-This monthly transfer will last for 4 years, after which the alocation pools' funds will be depleted (the allocation pools lifetime is a pre-defined constant in the module's code).
-Note that before the allocation pools transfer the funds, the distribution pools' tokens are burned according to the `LeftOverBurnRate` parameter (see below).
+Once a month, the allocation pools transfer a fixed amount of funds to the distribution pools.
+This monthly transfer will last for 4 years, after which the alocation pools' funds will be depleted (the allocation pools lifetime (4 years) is a pre-defined constant in the module's code).
+Note that before the allocation pools transfer the funds, the distribution pools' tokens are burned according to the `LeftOverBurnRate` parameter (see [below](#leftoverburnrate)).

 The distribution pools use the monthly quota of funds to distribute rewards for validators and providers.

 #### Validators Rewards

+In Cosmos-SDK chains, validators get rewards for creating blocks by the Cosmos' distribution module.
+For each new block, new tokens are minted and distributed to all the accounts that contributed to the new block creation.

+In Lava, the Cosmos validators reward distribution mechanism remains as is, but the source of the tokens comes from the rewards module (and not the mint module).
+As stated above, the rewards are managed using two pools: an allocation pool and a distribution pool.

 The allocation pool of validators, `validators_rewards_allocation_pool`, gets 3% of the tokens of the treasury account.